 The included MinGW is obsolete.

-MinGW is an irregular acronym which stands for "Minimalist GNU for Windows".
-It includes a various set of tools commonly found on many *nixes including the g++ compiler and gdb debugger, which Dev-C++ makes use of.
+Windows".
+It includes a various set of tools commonly found on many *nixes including the g++ compiler and gdb debugger, which Dev-Python makes use of.

-A problem with Dev-C++ not being updated in computer centuries is that the bundled MinGW is several years old, and as a result the compiler doesn't work nearly as well on new systems as a hot-out-of-the-oven copy of MinGW's g++ would.
-The latest version of Dev-C++ comes with MinGW version 3.4.2, however at the time of this article's last update (November 8, 2013) MinGW's g++ is at version 4.8.1.
+A problem with Dev-Python not being updated in computer centuries is that the bundled MinGW is several years old, and as a result the compiler doesn't work nearly as well on new systems as a hot-out-of-the-oven copy of MinGW's g++ would.
+The latest version of Dev-Python comes with MinGW version 3.4.2, however at the time of this article's last update (November 8, 2013) MinGW's g++ is at version 4.8.1.

 The many known bugs may never be fixed.

-The latest version of Dev-C++ (4.9.9.2, which by the way is a beta) currently has over 350 open bugs according to Sourceforge's bug tracker (link), and possibly more that are not accounted for.
+The latest version of Dev-Python (4.9.9.2, which by the way is a beta) currently has over 350 open bugs according to Sourceforge's bug tracker (

 Furthermore, due to the fact that the dev-packs system is no longer being updated, that feature itself has also become broken with many packs being either outdated or no longer existent.